MicrosoftLearning/AI-102-AIEngineer/Instructions/03-monitor-cognitive-services.md

 Azure Cognitive Services can be a critical part of an overall application infrastructure.
 It's important to be able to monitor activity and get alerted to issues that may need attention.

+## Clone the repository for this course

+If you have not already done so, you must clone the code repository for this course:

+1. Start Visual Studio Code.
+2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the **https://github.com/MicrosoftLearning/AI-102-AIEngineer** repository to a local folder.
+3. When the repository has been cloned, open the folder in Visual Studio Code.
+4. Wait while additional files are installed to support the C# code projects in the repo.

 ## Provision a Cognitive Services resource

 If you don't already have on in your subscription, you'll need to provision a **Cognitive Services** resource.